 HR-13 - Fossil Fuel Divestment

 This non-binding resolution from the Vermont House called for the state to fully divestment it’s pension funds from all coal and Exxon-Mobil holdings.
 VBSR believes the state should not invest Vermont’s money in companies that are damaging the environment and contributed greatly to global warming.
-Vermont State Treasurer Beth Pearce has since launched a study of divestment via the Vermont Public Investment Committee and a report later in 2016 should indicate decide to cease investing in fossil fuel stocks.
-The Senate did not pass a resolution, but a majority of that chamber did sign a letter similar House .
+Vermont State Treasurer Beth Pearce has since launched a study of divestment via the Vermont Public Investment Committee and a report later in 2016 should indicate whether or not the State decides to cease investing in fossil fuel stocks.
+The Senate did not pass a resolution, but a majority of that chamber did sign a letter with similar language as the House resolution.
 VBSR members who worked on this campaign were Ben & Jerry’s Ice Cream, Seventh Generation, and Clean Yield Asset Management.

-Low-Income Weatherization

-Investing in energy efficiency and weatherization programs to help low-income Vermonters reduce their fuel usage is not only good for the environment, but it also creates and sustains thousands of well-paying and local jobs.
-VBSR joined several other organizations this year in calling for a small increase in the state’s Gross Receipts Tax, a fee placed on liquid fossil fuels in Vermont.
-This was the first increase in several decades and will help boost funding for programs that have seen declining investment in recent years.
-The changes made this year will raise an additional $2.5 million for low-income weatherization programs and help reduce a long waiting list of applications.
+HEALTH CARE

 Health Care Reform

 Anyone looking for large-scale reforms in our broken health care system in 2016 was surely disappointed as lawmakers struggled to find a path forward after Gov. Shumlin abandoned his push for a universal and publicly funded health care system.
 Lawmakers did try to tackle the much-maligned Vermont Health Connect, funding a study to consider options if problems persist there.
-A $100,000 allocation was made to fund a study on the option of expanding Vermont’s children insurance program up to the age of 26, a proposal that VBSR does not support.
 We expect to continue advocating for efforts that expand access to health care, reduce waste and overall costs, and decouples insurance from employment.
-VBSR believes that the best way to move forward is by creating a Universal Primary Care system in Vermont – guaranteeing every resident access to family doctor.
+VBSR believes that the best way to move forward is by creating a Universal Primary Care system in Vermont – guaranteeing every resident access to a family doctor.

 VBSR’s State House advocacy work is directed through the organization’s Public Policy Committee.
 For more information on our lobbying work, please contact VBSR Public Policy Manager Daniel Barlow at (802) 355-7461 or danielb@vbsr.org.